o-william-white/Enset_tGBS/README.md

 ```

-### Identify loci that show high sequence homology to organlle genomes
+### Identify loci that show high sequence homology to organelle genomes

 ```